omgnetwork/ewallet/README.md

 Setup | Description | Recommended for
 -----------|-------------|----------------
+[Bare&#x2011;metal](docs/setup/bare_metal.md) | Set up directly onto your base operating system.
+You will need to install Elixir, project's dependencies and Postgres manually if you havn't. | Developers and DevOps preferring to manage all dependencies and configurations themselves for any purposes.
 [Docker](docs/setup/docker.md) | A pre-packaged image for production uses.
 No build-time dependencies.
 Packaged with Distillery. | Developers and DevOps looking to integrate or deploy the eWallet without changing its internals.
-[Bare&#x2011;metal](docs/setup/bare_metal.md) | Set up directly onto your base operating system.
-You will need to install Elixir, project's dependencies and Postgres manually if you havn't. | Developers and DevOps preferring to manage all dependencies and configurations themselves for any purposes.

-Had trouble setting up the eWallet?
+Having trouble setting up the eWallet?
 Check the [Setup Troubleshooting Guide](docs/setup/troubleshooting.md).

 ## Documentation